lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 {{< image src="animation_bubble.gif" caption="Bubble view in action.
 Red = angry customer, green = happy customer.
 The pulsing means someone's talking right now." width="100%" >}}

-I had few days, a motion animation library, and free will.
+I had time, a motion animation library, and free will.
 This is what happened.

 **How it actually works:**